chris-wood/chris-wood.github.io/_posts/2016-3-18-Protoccn.md

 ---
 layout: post
-title: A Python DSL for CCN
+title: Protoccn -- A Python Framework for CCN Applications
 ---

 Most CCN applications I've seen or written so far go something like this: